Foreign policy of the Franklin D. Roosevelt administration: War clouds

-The inability of the League of Nations or any one else to stop the Italian invasion of Ethiopia emboldened Japan and Germany to pursue their territorial ambitions.
+The inability of the League of Nations or anyone else to stop the Italian invasion of Ethiopia emboldened Japan and Germany to pursue their territorial ambitions.
 After the Marco Polo Bridge Incident, Japan invaded China in July 1937, capturing Chinese capital of Nanjing (or Nanking) before the end of the year.
 The Nanking Massacre and the USS Panay incident both outraged Americans, many of whom favored China due to American Christian missionaries and cultural works like The Good Earth, but the Neutrality Acts blocked arms sales to China.
 In a reflection of the continuing strength of isolationism, the Ludlow Amendment, which would have required a national referendum for any declaration of war, was only narrowly defeated in the House.
 Roosevelt gained world attention with his October 1937 Quarantine Speech, which called for an international "quarantine" against the "epidemic of world lawlessness."
 He did not at this point seek sanctions against Japan, but he did begin strategic planning to build long-range submarines that could blockade Japan.

 In 1936, Germany remilitarized the Rhineland in defiance of the Treaty of Versailles.
 Without the support of Britain or Italy, France declined to intervene to prevent the remilitarization.
 In March 1938, Germany peacefully annexed Austria.
-That same year, Germany demanded the annexation of the Sudetenland, the German-speaking parts of Czechoslovakia.
+The same year, Germany demanded the annexation of the Sudetenland, the German-speaking parts of Czechoslovakia.
 In a last desperate effort to keep the peace, Britain and France agreed to German demands with the September 1938 Munich Agreement.
 Roosevelt supported Britain and France, and insisted on American neutrality in Europe.
 In March 1939, Hitler flouted the Munich Agreement by occupying the remaining portions of Czechoslovakia.
 In response, the British announced their commitment to defending Poland, which many assumed Hitler would attack next.

-After the Munich Agreement, Roosevelt began to prepare for the imminent outbreak of war.
+After the Munich Agreement, Roosevelt began to prepare for imminent war.
 He called for the revision of the Neutrality Act in his 1939 State of the Union Address, but his proposal was defeated in both houses of Congress.
-Roosevelt ordered a massive increase in aircraft production, with a concentration on long-range bombers, especially the Boeing B-17 Flying Fortress.
+He ordered a massive increase in aircraft production, with a concentration on long-range bombers, especially the Boeing B-17 Flying Fortress.